sherlock-wings/snowflake_sandbox/README.md

 ## On Warehouses

 I try to keep the approach for warehouses as simple as possible.
 The only rules we follow on this project with respect to warehouses are:

 1. Warehouses should be sized appropriately.
-2. Anything bigger than an X-Small ought to have a documented justification for why the extra compute is necessary
+    - Anything bigger than an X-Small ought to have a documented justification for why the extra compute is necessary
 3. One warehouse per environment
-4.
+    - Warehouses are where most daily compute is spent.
+If you're spending money, you ought to know what environments are costing you the most
+    - Splitting Warehouses by enviornment achieves this

 # Environment Summary Diagram